IgniteUI/igniteui-docfx/jp/components/grid_row_editing.md

 <button data-localize="stackblitz" disabled class="stackblitz-btn" data-iframe-id="grid-row-editing-sample-iframe" data-demos-base-url="{environment:demosBaseUrl}">view on stackblitz</button>
 </div>

+> [!NOTE]
-Note: When row is in edit mode, then clicking on a cell from another row will act like the Done button is pressed - submit all the changes of the previous row.
-If the new cell that is on focus is editable, then the new row also enters edit mode, while if cell is not editable, then only the previous row exits edit mode.
+> When a row is in edit mode, then clicking on a cell on another row will act like the Done button is pressed - submit all the changes of the previous row.
+If the new cell that gets focus is editable, then the new row also enters edit mode, while if the cell is not editable, then only the previous row exits edit mode.

 <div class="divider--half"></div>